 - Wrap your mesh around a piece of wood of similar size to your tree trunk – tool handles work great

-- Make sure bottom of coil is 1″ or more below the soil line.
-Mound mulch around outside of tube to prevent diggers.
+- Make sure bottom of coil is below the soil or mulch line.
+Mound pea gravel or coarse mulch around outside of tube to prevent diggers (remember to pull this back in spring).

 - Fasten with wire to hold in place.